niclake/daily-sports-email/README.md

   - `config.send_email.*`: the various league emails
   - `config.email_client.*`: SMTP settings for your email client (Gmail is already set)
   - `config.user.*`: Localized game start times + 12/24hr display
+  - `config.${league}.playoff_chase`: Highlight any team that is part of the playoff chase late in the season
   - `config.${league}.*`: Choose your favorite teams to highlight them in the email

 > [!NOTE]